wp-plugins/codepeople-post-map/readme.txt

 If you are inserting the map in a particular page/post, you may check the field named "Use particular settings for this map", and then entering the particular values in the settings options.

-= Q: Is it possible to display the map as responsive desing? =
+= Q: Is possible to display the map as responsive design? =

 A: Yes, that is possible, you only should to define the width of map with values in percent.
 For example: 100% Pay attention the height definition with percent is not recommended, because it is only possible if the map's container has a fixed height.

 = Q: How to get the directions to the point? =

-A: Go to the settings page of plugin and check the box to display the "Get Directions" link in the infowindow.
-The "Get Direction" link will be displayed in the infowindow.
+A: Go to the settings page of plugin and check the box to display the "Get directions" link in the infowindow.
+The "Get directions" link will be displayed in the infowindow.

 = Q: How to open the point on Google Maps? =